starburst997/helm-to-flux/README.md

 - 🎯 **Selective Migration**: Convert specific releases or bulk migrate all releases at once
 - 🔧 **Values Preservation**: Maintains your custom Helm values during migration
 - 📦 **Repository Generation**: Creates corresponding HelmRepository resources for each release
+- 🤖 **AI-Powered Repository Detection**: Uses Claude AI to find official Helm chart repositories when not detected from FluxCD
+- 📊 **Export & Compare**: Export all manifests and compare deployments before/after changes
+- 🔍 **Manifest Extraction**: Automatically extracts Kubernetes manifests when repository is unknown

 ## Prerequisites